Rome

 When we asked people what advice they would give someone preparing to move to Rome, they said:

 "Before retiring in Rome, expats should familiarize themselves with the local language, Italian, as it will be necessary for everyday life.
 Additionally, expats should research the cost of living in Rome, as it is known to be higher than other parts of Italy.
 It is also important to research the healthcare system in Rome, as it is different from other countries.
 Expats should also be aware of the cultural differences between their home country and Italy, and be prepared to adjust to the local customs.
-Finally, expats should research the visa requirements for retirement in Rome, as they may need to apply for a special visa," remarked one expat who made the move to Rome.
+Finally, expats should research the visa requirements for retirement in Rome, as they may need to apply for a special visa," explained one expat living in Rome, Italy.

 Connect